hatonthecat/Solar-Kernel/README.md

 completely undermines the purposeless pessimism it promotes."
 from:
 https://monoskop.org/images/2/24/Plant_Sadie_The_Most_Radical_Gesture_The_Situationist_International_in_a_Postmodern_Age.pdf

+p.12

+"The spectacle is the ‘materialization of ideology’;10 a society in which the particular perspective of the bourgeoisie is given a concrete form.
+It is a society asleep, in hibernation or a state of suspended animation, for which ‘ideology is no longer a historical choice, but simply an assertion of the obvious’.11 This absolute realisation of commodity relations produces an entirely inverted world, in which everything ‘that was directly lived has become mere representation’,12 a ‘dull reflection’13 of itself.
+Mystified by this removal, it is difficult to understand why the world appears to be so whole, natural, and unremarkable, yet is so extraordinarily difficult to really engage and feel at home in.
+‘The spectator feels at home nowhere, for the spectacle is everywhere’, and areas of life which were once untouched by the logic of the commodity form are now possible only within it."

+I have been thinking about the observation of spectacle during the high-profile debates between ex-AI researchers, now critics who believe in just "safety" or "speed bumps" and AI researchers without any restriction.

+Much like any other political theater, the critics of AI and the State of the Art (SOTA) researchers engage in a spectacle for all to watch, and yet, both parties benefit, as if in a symbiotic relationship, to the mutual exclusion of other research fields cast aside.
+While the benefactors of AI research are certainly interested in developing AI to save cost (through automation, downsizing, it is very curious to see how often the most prominent critics are portrayed in the media as framing the conversation between AI and anti-AI, as opposed to representing other non-scientific fields as in the humanities, arts, and non-AI dependent technologies.

 To question the utility of SI in the contemporary era, it is also important to examine its origins: https://github.com/users/hatonthecat/projects/3?pane=issue&itemId=35138100